maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 </body>
 </html>
+_Figure 4: Geographic scatter plot of the terror incidents colored by selecting groups, attack/target/weapon types or years._

 We notice how the majority of attacks are roughly concentrated to the bordering region that is northern Burkina Faso and southern Mali as well as some in western Niger.